 Dawkins’ criticism also seems to focus on what could be called a form of illiteracy.
 It also gives rise to a phenomenon called fundamentalism, which is the inability to interpret a text any other way than literally.
-It is practically the fault of all those whose doctrine is written, both the church and the scientific world (but it is perhaps the jurists who are most responsible for it).
-Since science is heavily based on textualism and rationality (sometimes even rationalism), so it is not uncommon for Dawkins to read the Bible like he would read scientific texts.
+It is practically the fault of all those whose doctrine is written, both the Church and the scientific world.
+However, the jurists are still primarily responsible for global illiteracy.
+Since science is profoundly based on textualism and rationality (and even rationalism), it is not uncommon for Dawkins to read the Bible like he would read scientific texts.

 Fundamentalism and illiteracy

-But what’s the use??
-He does not criticise fundamentalism, but the lack of rationality in fundamentalism!
+He does not criticise fundamentalism but the lack of rationality in fundamentalism!
 Why is that so?
-Well, obviously he doesn’t understand people who become fascinated by symbolism that isn’t based on reason.
+He doesn’t understand people who become fascinated by symbolism that isn’t based on reason.
 He is a kind of fundamentalist himself.
-However, this is how we feel and demonstrate our human powerlessness.
-We may formulate our helplessness as admiration for something that is not clearly explained by reason.
+However, symbolism is how we feel and demonstrate our powerlessness in expressing inner feelings.
+For example, we may formulate our helplessness as admiration for something not clearly explained by reason.

 Justified criticism of religions